 That the language of the treaties themselves was sufficiently strong, will appear to every one who takes the trouble to read them.
 The two contracting parties undertook to expel and extirpate the French if they ever attempted to occupy the islands or shores of Persia.
 But we must no more read these treaties of 1801 with the eyes of 1855, than their Oriental verbiage with the understandings of Englishmen.
 Every Englishman in those days hated the French.
 In no one was the anti-Gallican feeling stronger than in the Governor-General.
-Lord Wellesley had instructed Malcolm to keep the French out of Persia; and those were not times in which we were wont to be over-nice in the language wherein we proscribed our enemies.
-I doubt not that many things were said and written in those days which it would not be pleasant to read in the spring of 1855 in the Champs Elysées or the trenches of Sebastopol.
-But at the dawn of the present century it was considered only proper patriotism to speak of the French as savage animals beyond the pale of civilisation.
-And the English in India, who knew the results better than the causes of the French Revolution, were, perhaps, even more bitter against them than their brethren at home.
-The feeling may not have been creditable, but it was very natural; and Malcolm, who did everything in a hearty, outright manner, I have no doubt cursed the French with as much complacency as the rest.
+Lord Wellesley had instructed Malcolm to keep the French out of Persia; and those were not times in which we were wont to be over-nice in the language wherein we pro-

-^{} It has been stated (in the Calcutta Review, vol. xii) by one of the highest possible authorities on all subjects connected with our Persian diplomacy, that "Captain Malcolm persuaded the Sheb to its way a former to the results as a mere and the results in order to apply the Shah to issue a firman to the provin-cial Governors, which directed them King's scal to be set upon it.
+^{} It has been stated (in the Calcutta 'to expel and extirpate-to disperse Review, vol. xii) by one of the highest possible authorities on all subjects seen that this is hardly a correct ver-connected with our Persian diplomacy, that "Captain Malcolm persuaded the Shah to isma a Graman to the presu Shah to issue a firman to the provin- makeweight, in order to enable the cial Governors, which directed them King's scal to be set upon it.